markgyoni/geopol/docs/Getting_Started/Recipe_Changes.md

 - Modern Warfare Cubed Weapon and Armor Workbench.
 - Modern Warfare Cubed Ammo Press.
 - All of the [Immersive Vehicles](https://docs.geopolmc.org/docs/Mods/Immersive_Mods/Immersive_Vehicles) benches.
+- All of the Modern Warfare Cubed Props are now craftable.

 ## List of Banned Items